-Though I wasn’t what most people would consider a typical alcoholic, I decided to give up drinking in mid-2018 for a variety of reasons.
+Though I wasn’t what most people would consider a typical alcoholic, I struggled with alcohol misuse during my late teens and throughout my 20s, and decided to give up drinking in mid-2018.
 I joined a local SMART Recovery group to help me adjust and have found the whole experience of living in a lively city without drinking fascinating.

 Since then, I’ve had countless conversations about the nature of drinking with people who drink and many who don’t – about what constitutes having a drinking problem, how to navigate sticky situations involving alcohol as a sober person, how to manage stress, anxiety, and other mental health conditions without alcohol, and more.
 This blog is a place where I collect and share insights from things I’ve read, discussed with my social science-based recovery group, picked up in social encounters, or gained through lots and lots of introspection.